elsehow/affectiva-socket.io-server/sdk_demo/README.md

 OpenCV-webcam-demo is a simple app that uses the camera connected to your PC to view your facial expressions and face points.

-Data points are written to a ".txt" file in the "Release" folder.
+Data points are written to a JSON file in the "Release" folder.